Maya civilization: Art

 Ceramics are the most commonly surviving type of Maya art.
 The Maya had no knowledge of the potter's wheel, and Maya vessels were built up by coiling rolled strips of clay into the desired form.
 Maya pottery was not glazed, although it often had a fine finish produced by burnishing.
 Maya ceramics were painted with clay slips blended with minerals and coloured clays.
 Ancient Maya firing techniques have yet to be replicated.
 A quantity of extremely fine ceramic figurines have been excavated from Late Classic tombs on Jaina Island, in northern Yucatán.
 They stand from 10 to 25 cm high and were hand modelled, with exquisite detail.
 The Ik-style polychrome ceramic corpus, including finely painted plates and cylindrical vessels, originated in Late Classic Motul de San José.
 It includes a set of features such as hieroglyphs painted in a pink or pale red colour and scenes with dancers wearing masks.
 One of the most distinctive features is the realistic representation of subjects as they appeared in life.
 The subject matter of the vessels includes courtly life from the Petén region in the 8th century AD, such as diplomatic meetings, feasting, bloodletting, scenes of warriors and the sacrifice of prisoners of war.

 Bone, both human and animal, was also sculpted; human bones may have been trophies, or relics of ancestors.
 The Maya valued Spondylus shells, and worked them to remove the white exterior and spines, to reveal the fine orange interior.
 Around the 10th century AD, metallurgy arrived in Mesoamerica from South America, and the Maya began to make small objects in gold, silver and copper.
 The Maya generally hammered sheet metal into objects such as beads, bells, and discs.
 In the last centuries before the Spanish Conquest, the Maya began to use the lost-wax method to cast small metal pieces.

 One poorly studied area of Maya folk art is graffiti.
 Additional graffiti, not part of the planned decoration, was incised into the stucco of interior walls, floors, and benches, in a wide variety of buildings, including temples, residences, and storerooms.
 Graffiti has been recorded at 51 Maya sites, particularly clustered in the Petén Basin and southern Campeche, and the Chenes region of northwestern Yucatán.
 At Tikal, where a great quantity of graffiti has been recorded, the subject matter includes drawings of temples, people, deities, animals, banners, litters, and thrones.
-Graffiti was often inscribed haphazardly, with drawings overlapping each other, and display a mix of crude, untrained art, and examples by artists who were familiar with Classic-period artistic conventions.
+Graffiti was often inscribed haphazardly, with drawings overlapping each other, and display a mix of crude, untrained art, and examples by artists familiar with Classic-period artistic conventions.